thanoschalkiotis/LandingPage/README.md

 # LandingPage
 A landing page for a fictional, though aspiring organization that promotes programming for kids.
-There are links to already existing companies
+There are links to already existing companies.